SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

 # Challenge Overview

 Create a JavaScript function that generates a small piece of ASCII art.
 If printed the pattern should display a centered pyramid made by the '#' character.
-The height of the pyramid should be provided by an odd integer to ensure proper centering and symmetry with a limitation between 1 and 9.
+The height of the pyramid should be provided by an odd integer to ensure proper centering and symmetry.
+With a limitation between 1 and 9 the odd number value should produce a pattern of 1 to a maximum of 5 rows.

 # Example Output